What Engine Oil Do I Put My Diesel Engine

 The choice of base oil can be mineral, semi-synthetic or synthetic.

-The mix of additives is the key to the difference between making an oil which meets the API standards, and one that offers significant performance benefits.
+The mix of additives is the key to the difference between making oil that meets the API standards, and one that offers significant performance benefits.

 Every additive must be carefully selected to be compatible with the base oil and also with other additives, to avoid undesired negative effects.
 For example, detergents added to keep the engine internals clean may encourage foaming, which prevents a good oil film and reduces the oil in circulation.
 So the balance of detergents and anti-foaming agents is key.